Non-proliferation, arms control, and disarmament efforts

 Canada’s Weapons Threat Reduction Program

 The Weapons Threat Reduction Program is Canada’s flagship contribution to the G7-led Global Partnership Against the Spread of Weapons and Materials of Mass Destruction.
-Since the program’s establishment in 2002, Canada has delivered more than $1.5 billion in concrete projects to address chemical, biological, radiological and nuclear proliferation and terrorism threats.
+Since the program’s establishment in 2002, Canada has delivered more than $1.6 billion in projects to address chemical, biological, radiological and nuclear proliferation and terrorism threats.

-The program funds and supports concrete threat reduction projects with, and in support of, international partners.
+The program funds and supports threat reduction projects with, and in support of, international partners.
 Examples include:

 - supporting international efforts to help countries implement UN Security Council sanctions that address nuclear and missile programs in the Democratic People's Republic of Korea